CZ-NIC/knot/doc/operation.rst

 If the Online backup was performed for all zones, it's possible to restore the backed up data by simply copying them to their normal locations, since they're simply copies.
-For example, the user can copy (overwrite) tha backed up KASP database files to their configured location.
+For example, the user can copy (overwrite) the backed up KASP database files to their configured location.

 This restore of course must be done when the server is stopped.
-After starting up the server, it should run in the same state as in the time of backup.
+After starting up the server, it should run in the same state as at the time of backup.

 This method is recommended in the case of complete data loss, for example physical server failure.